etam4260/kgr/README.md

 Contemporary information systems in various sectors currently use DBMS or relational databases as part of their business systems.

-Relational databases have their place in the world of data management, but has led to a growing problem of data silos Furthermore, operations on relational databases are expensive when compared to graph databases because of expensive join operations which are memory and computationally heavy.
+Operations on relational databases are expensive when compared to graphs because of expensive join operations which are memory and computationally heavy.